 2. Opt for a Favorite Venue for Your Wedding Rehearsal Dinner

 Yes, you read that right.
 When it comes to selecting a venue, keep it personal.
 Willard says, “Using a favorite location will help bond you to your guests.”
 For many, there’s no more favorite locale than their own home or city.
-After you peruse our favorite wedding rehearsal dinner ideas, check out some our favorite beautiful backyard weddings.
+After you peruse our favorite wedding rehearsal dinner ideas, check out some our top private dining spots as well as our favorite beautiful backyard weddings.
 After all, home is where the heart is.

 For this Wisconsin couple, it was important to choose a venue that represented their deep connection to home.